software-mansion/react-native-screens/createNativeStackNavigator/README.md

 Function which returns a React Element to display on the right side of the header.

-#### `headerShown`
+#### `headerHideBackButton`

-Whether to show or hide the header for the screen.
-The header is shown by default.
-Setting this to `false` hides the header.
+Boolean indicating whether to hide the back button in the header.
+Only supported on Android.

 #### `headerStyle`